Joystream/community-repo/working-groups/storage-group/leader/Scale.md

 Scaling Horizontally by adding more servers, with two options:

-1- More worker assign to th existing team members
+1- More worker assign to th existing team members.\
-2- More new worker
+2- More new worker.

 ![image](https://user-images.githubusercontent.com/4862448/214621362-638d192b-9ee8-4ab4-a91a-d3db2280906e.png)